What Data Is Google Analytics Goals Unable To Track?

 How To Calculate “Customer’s Lifetime Value”?

-Example – If a person buys shoes of your brand 3 times a year, the average value of the shoes are $100 per pair and if the customer is buying your shoes for three years, then-
+Example – If a person buys shoes of your brand 3 times a year, the average value of the shoes is $100 per pair, and if the customer has been buying your shoes for three years, then-

 The CLV would be – $100x3x3 = $900